Hoseman/woo-category-filter/README.md

 # woo-category-filter
-A category filter for woocommerce
+A basic ajax category filter for woocommerce